groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Drawing Exchange Format File (.dxf) is a tagged data representation of AutoCAD drawing file.
+Represents a Drawing Exchange Format File (.dxf), which is a tagged data representation of an AutoCAD drawing file.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/cad/dxf